-Sparked by a class assignment, the Shrammer is a spring-loaded hammer, inspired by the Mantis Shrimp, and built to aid elderly and disabled autonomy.
-Costing no more than $53 to manufacture, this incredibly affordable alternative to the traditional hammer could easily bring independence back into the lives of many.
+Sparked by a group project in my Cornerstone of Engineering class, the Shrammer is a spring-loaded hammer, inspired by the Mantis Shrimp, and built to aid elderly and disabled autonomy.
+Costing no more than $53 to manufacture, this device could easily bring independence back into the lives of many people who are unable to use traditional hammers due to strength issues.

 Inspired by the punch of a mantis shrimp, while the Shrammer takes a few seconds to properly load by cranking the ratchet, the swing of the arm can easily punch a nail into a wall.
 This allows for a single strike to be able to do any job that a traditional hammer would take a few strikes to achieve.